 \label{relatedwork}

-A large body of studies have analyzed characteristics of retweeting behavior\cite{Bian2014,Luo:2013RMF}, examining factors that lead to increased retweetability\cite{suh2010want,comarela2012understanding} and designing models to estimate the probability of being retweeted\cite{jenders2013analyzing,pfitzner2012emotional}.
-However, all of the above works neglect the subjectivity of users, which is the underlying reason for the retweeting behaviors.
+A large body of studies has analyzed characteristics of retweeting behavior\cite{Bian2014,Luo:2013RMF}, examining factors that lead to increased retweetability\cite{suh2010want,comarela2012understanding} and designing models to estimate the probability of being retweeted\cite{jenders2013analyzing,pfitzner2012emotional}.
+However, all of the above works neglect the subjectivity of users, which is the underlying reason for the retweeting behavior.

 Previous researches of sentiment analysis have mainly focused on reviews\cite{liu2012sentiment}.

-Recently, there have been many works on sentiment analysis for informal social media langage, mainly focusing on the message level\cite{jiang2011target,tan2011user,Guerra2014}.
+Recently, there have been many works on sentiment analysis for informal social media language, mainly focusing on the message level\cite{jiang2011target,tan2011user,Guerra2014}.
 Topic models can also be utilized in sentiment analysis to correlate sentiment with topics.
 For example, Mei \emph{et al.}~\cite{mei2007topic} and Lin \emph{et al.}~\cite{lin2009joint} attempted to incorporate the sentiment factor into topic models.
 Usually they learn a general word-sentiment distribution to model the sentiment of blogs or reviews, which may not work well for short and informal social media languages.
 Sentiment expression is deemed to be more challenging as sentiment is often embodied in subtle linguistic mechanisms such as: negation, capitalization, repeated letters, exclamation and emoticon(e.g. ``happy!!''), intensifiers (e.g. ``like'' versus ``like very much'') and diminishers (e.g. ``excellent'' versus ``rather excellent''), etc.\cite{brody2011col}.
 These are hard to be modeled with probabilistic distribution.
 However, rule-based sentiment analysis methods can catch such subtle sentiment expressions by transforming them into rules\cite{thelwall2010sentiment}.
 In our work, we adopt a rule-based method for sentiment analysis.

 \section{Subjectivity Model}